elast0ny/simple_parse/README.md

 pub fn main() {
     /* <...> */

+    // Declare a destination buffer to use when parsing let mut dst: MaybeUninit<Message> = MaybeUninit::uninit();

     loop {
         // Receive & parse bytes from the socket as a `Message` using SpRead let msg = Message::from_reader(&mut sock, &mut dst).expect("[server] Failed to receive message");